Manjak people: Independence and Modern Times

 One of the catalyzing events for the independence movement occurred in 1959 when dockworkers in Bissau went on strike and over 50 Africans were killed during the unrest, many of the people being Manjaco.
-This event is known as the Pidjiguiti Massacre and led to the formation of one of the principle groups behind independence, the nationalist party or PAIGC.
+This event is known as the Pidjiguiti Massacre and led to the formation of one of the principal groups behind independence, the nationalist party or PAIGC.
 Despite the murder of Manjaco people in this event the group participated very little in the fight for independence.
 Rather than choosing to fight with the Portuguese or the PAIGC many young Manjaco men chose instead to flee to nearby Senegal for better work opportunities and a more stable life.
 The exodus of Manjaco men coupled with a long period of drought during the fight against colonial rule many of the rice paddies fell into disrepair and were destroyed by sea water.

 Once independence was achieved the new government radically shifted the power structures of Manjaco society.
 During colonization, the Portuguese authority had utilized the traditional power structures to attempt to implement their policies and these structures became associated and tied to the colonial government.
 Based on their association with the colonists the new government stripped the Manjaco King of authority and the aristocracy of their titled rice fields and turned the fields over to the people who farmed them.
 This action by the new independent government essentially stripped the King of his authority.